 “Powerful military figures of IS, including international terrorists, are hiding in the region,” said Abu Khawla, the commander of Deir el-Zour Military Council.

-He said the fate of the IS leaders will be either “capture or death” as the militants face a siege from the Iraqi army and allied Shiite militias on the Iraqi side and an advancing U.S.-backed operation on the Syrian side.
+He said the fate of the IS leaders will be either “capture or death” as the militants face a siege from the Iraqi and allied Shiite militias on the Iraqi side and an advancing U.S.-backed operation on the Syrian side.